 Soft Hyphen,

-Add it in the source code at logical breaks, such as between syllables.
-If the word breaks at the end of a line, a hyphen will be added.
 Hopefully, you won’t have any articles about pneumonoultramicroscopicsilicovolcanoconiosis but if you do you will probably want to edit the source code, like so:

 pneumonoultramicroscopicsilicovolcanoconiosis

-Word Break Opportunity, <wbr> tag
+Word Break Opportunity, <wbr> Tag

 The tag <wbr> does the same thing but will not add a hyphen.
 In the email example, it’s important not to add the <wbr> tag to the email link, only add it to the text displayed on the screen, like so: